APorignaux/CyberJaw/README.md

 ## ⚡ Usage

 1. Plug CyberJaw into the target network.
-2. Payloads execute automatically.
+2. Access CyberJaw via SSH
-3. Access CyberJaw via SSH to exfiltrate results or trigger remote scripts.
+3. You're now in the matrix

 ---